TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab8.md

 * constraints (35 points)
   * expressions (25 points)
   * statements (10 points)
-* challenge (5 points)

-You can earn up to 10 points for your messages in errors and warnings.
+You can earn up to 20 points for your messages in errors and warnings.
 We particular focus on
  readability,
  precision,